sajalshres/activity00-markdown/sajal-document.md

 This image:
 - Has a teal background.
 - Has red, yellow, and black points.
-- Has a “hidden” question mark.
+- Has a “hidden” **question mark**.
-- Was obtained from blogspot (remember to click on the link to obtain the correct page).
+- Was obtained from [blogspot](https://1.bp.blogspot.com/--jFU_n7nL_k/X8O8E2FikAI/AAAAAAAAxtQ/dS_z8I1MQ6khx6MHB6gNoDX-u8Ojw4uVACLcBGAsYHQ/s1920/5333.jpg)(remember to click on the link to obtain the correct page).

 ### Do This For A Section Heading

 #### Do Not Do This For A Section Heading

 Verify that this is on a new line.